 You may have some initial ideas of what you want to use this type of financing for, but before we get into the most common uses, let's quickly break down what equipment financing is.

 You can choose to finance equipment through an equipment loan or lease, or with a working capital product like that offered by Good Funding.
 Equipment loans and leases provide financing for a specific purchase, such as large, expensive machinery.
 While working capital products usually offer more flexibility in how you use the funding.
-Typically, equipment loans and leases involve a partnership with a traditional lender or leasing company.
-Companies like Good Funding offer equipment financing options with a faster turnaround and more flexibility in how you use the funding.
+Typically, equipment loans and leases involve a long-term financial commitment with a traditional lender or leasing company.
+Companies like Good Funding offer equipment financing options with a faster turnaround, shorter terms, and more flexibility in how you use the funding.

 Small businesses or startups may have difficulty meeting business equipment loan requirements from a traditional bank.
 That is why so many small business owners look to Good Funding for business financing.
 Good Funding helps business owners evaluate their financing options to ensure sound decisions lead to long-term success.
 Unlike a traditional bank, Good Funding considers several factors to determine if our funding is a good fit for your business.
 While credit score is part of the decision, less-than-perfect credit is not an immediate barrier to entry.
 The best way to know if you will qualify is to apply.
 There's no hard credit pull and no obligation.